josmar-crwdstffng/angular/aio/content/guide/component/component-dynamic-load.md

         1. Get the value of the current `current&lcub;NameOfComponent&rcub;Index` variable.
         1. Add 1 to the value.
         1. Divide the value by the length of the `&lcub;NameOfComponent&rcub;Item` array.
-        1. Set the remainder as the new value of the `current&lcub;NameOfComponent&rcub;Index` variable.
+        1. Set the modulus value as the new value of the `current&lcub;NameOfComponent&rcub;Index` variable.
     1. To select an `&lcub;NameOfComponent&rcub;Item` object from the `&lcub;NameOfComponent&rcub;Item` array, the `loadComponent()` method uses the new value of the `current&lcub;NameOfComponent&rcub;Index` variable.

     </div>